stakahama/sie-env400/README.md

-# EPFL ENV-400 data analysis assigment, Spring 2016
+# Analysis of Swiss National Air Pollution Monitoring Network (NABEL) Measurements

-This is an exercise for analyzing air quality monitoring network data assigned in Air Pollution and Climate Change.
+This is an exercise for analyzing air quality monitoring network data assigned in the Air Pollution and Climate Change (ENV-400) Masters class at EPFL.
 Students are assumed to have a little programming background, mostly in MATLAB/Octave.
 The R code is partially written with pedagogical intentions, so may not be the most efficient.

 Topics addressed are the following: